BoomanWill/HW-Monitor-Pop_OS/README.md

 # sensors

+I am aware this is already a feature of lm-sensors, I just thought it would be fun to code my own.

 **Instructions for installation:**

 ONLY TESTED ON POP OS, will probably work on other distributions although installing packages may be different